Rock Island Armory 1911 series: Variants

 The Compact model features a skeletonized hammer and beavertail grip safety, while the Tactical model adds a target-grade hammer and trigger, as well as an ambidextrous safety and enhanced contrast iron sights.

 Variants of Rock Island Armory 1911 pistols include:

+Distribution

+RIA 1911 pistols are designed and manufactured by Armscor in Marikina, Philippines, and distributed in the United States by Armscor USA, located in Pahrump, Nevada.
+Armscor is an ISO 9001 certified-compliant company.